isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Storing Host Reservations in MySQL, PostgreSQL, or Cassandra
 ------------------------------------------------------------

-It is possible to store host reservations in MySQL, PostgreSQL, or Cassandra.
+Kea can store host reservations in MySQL, PostgreSQL, or Cassandra.
 See :ref:`hosts6-storage` for information on how to configure Kea to use reservations stored in MySQL, PostgreSQL, or Cassandra.
 Kea provides a dedicated hook for managing reservations in a database; section :ref:`host-cmds` provides detailed information.
 The `Kea wiki
 <https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands#23-host-reservations-hr-management>`__
-provides some examples of how to conduct common host reservations operations.
+provides some examples of how to conduct common host reservation operations.

 .. note::